A topic from the subject of Biochemistry in Chemistry.

 The study of nitrogen metabolism has a wide range of applications, including:

-• Agriculture: The study of nitrogen metabolism can help to improve crop yields by optimizing the use of nitrogen fertilizers.
+• Agriculture: The study of nitrogen metabolism can help to improve crop yields by optimizing the use of nitrogen fertilizers and understanding nitrogen fixation.

-• Medicine: The study of nitrogen metabolism can help to diagnose and treat diseases that affect nitrogen metabolism, such as gout and kidney disease.
+• Medicine: The study of nitrogen metabolism can help to diagnose and treat diseases that affect nitrogen metabolism, such as gout, urea cycle disorders, and kidney disease.

-• Environmental science: The study of nitrogen metabolism can help to understand the role of nitrogen in environmental processes, such as the nitrogen cycle.
+• Environmental science: The study of nitrogen metabolism can help to understand the role of nitrogen in environmental processes, such as the nitrogen cycle and its impact on pollution.

 Conclusion